 Question – 4: How to get Project Management Certification?

 Answer: As it is explained above in detail about PMI-PMP that you should have the required qualification and experience to appear in the PMP exam.
-The same way you can go for CAPM and Prinace2.
+In the same way, you can go for CAPM and Prinace2.

 Question – 5: If I get the application approved and don’t appear in the exam?